A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning

-The training process is summarized in Algorithm~\ref{alg:main} and the model structure of \texttt{FedSim} is shown in Figure~\ref{fig:training}.
-As discussed in Section~\ref{sec:related_work}, \texttt{FedSim} is designed on top of SplitNN~\cite{vepakomma2018split}, which makes preliminary predictions $\mathbf{o}_i$ (with $l_m$ dimensions) for each $d_i^A$ and its $K$ neighbors $\mathbf{d}^B_i$ (lines 4-9).
-Specifically, we add three \textit{gates} (weight gate, merge gate, sort gate) around SplitNN and train the whole model by back-propagation like SplitNN.
-The main function of the three gates is to effectively exploit similarities $\mathbf{s}_i$ to merge the preliminary outputs $\mathbf{o}_i$ into the final prediction $\hat{y}_i$.
-For simplicity, we use $\theta^A_t=\{\theta^{A1}_t, \theta^{A2}_t\}$ to denote all the SplitNN parameters in party A at iteration $t$.
+The training process is summarized in Algorithm~\ref{alg:main} and the model structure is shown in Figure~\ref{fig:training}.
+As discussed in Section~\ref{sec:related_work}, FedSim is designed on top of SplitNN~\cite{vepakomma2018split}, which makes preliminary predictions $\mathbf{o}_i$ (with $l_m$ dimensions) for each $d_i^P$ and its $K$ neighbors $\mathbf{d}^S_i$ (lines 4-7).
+Specifically, we add three \textit{gates} (weight gate, merge gate, sort gate) around SplitNN and train the whole model similarly to SplitNN.
+The main function of these gates is to effectively exploit similarities $\mathbf{s}_i$ to merge the preliminary outputs $\mathbf{o}_i$ into the final prediction $\hat{y}_i$.

-\textbf{Weight Gate} One straightforward idea is that more similar pairs of samples contribute more to the performance.
+\textbf{Weight Gate.} One straightforward idea is that more similar pairs of samples contribute more to the performance.
 Thus, the rows in $\mathbf{o}_i$ with higher similarities should be granted a larger weight.
-Directly multiplying the similarities to $\mathbf{o}_i$ is inappropriate since the values of similarities do not represent the actual contribution.
-Therefore, in weight gate, we use \textit{similarity model}, a simple neural network with one-dimensional input and one-dimensional output, to map the similarities to weights $\mathbf{w}_i$ which indicates the contribution to the final loss (line 10).
-Then, the weighted outputs are calculated as a matrix multiplication (line 11).
+Directly multiplying the similarities to $\mathbf{o}_i$ is inappropriate since the values of similarities do not directly represent the importance of records.
+Therefore, in weight gate, we use \textit{similarity model}, a simple neural network with one-dimensional input and one-dimensional output, to \wzm{non-linearly} map the similarities to weights $\mathbf{w}_i$ which indicates the importance of the record (line 8).
+Then, the weighted outputs are calculated as a matrix multiplication (line 9).